-To make content reuse work properly with versioned content, Scroll Versions comes with its own version of the Include macro, (called the Include+ macro) and the Excerpt Include macro (called the Excerpt Include+ macro).
-These make reusing content within versioned spaces a snap.
+To make content reuse work properly with translated content, Scroll Translation comes with its own version of the Include macro, (called the Include+ macro) and the Excerpt Include macro (called the Excerpt Include+ macro).
+These make reusing content within translated spaces a snap.

 The Include+ macro

 The Include+ macro is an overhauled version of Confluence's Include macro.
 It highlights included content, shows you the source of the content on mouseover, and also displays the other pages that also use this content.
 With Include+ macro the corresponding language of the included content is displayed.